Douglas L. Braunstein

 Founder & Managing Partner

 Doug Braunstein is Founder and Managing Partner of Hudson Executive Capital since 2015.
-He currently serves on the Board of Directors of Cardtronics plc.
+He currently serves on the Board of Directors of Cardtronics plc and USA Technologies, Inc.

 Doug has approximately 30 years of prior industry experience and held a variety of positions during his tenure at JPMorgan Chase & Co., which include Vice Chairman, Chief Financial Officer, and member of the Company's Operating Committee.
 He was also Head of JPMorgan's Americas Investment Banking, Global M&A, and Global Head of Industry Coverage.
 He served as a member of JPMorgan's Executive Committee and the Investment Bank Management Committee for over a decade.